 Our recommendation: Travel Adapter with USB Ports

-- Power Bank: Power banks are great way to keep your phone alive whilst out and about!
+- Power Bank: Power banks are great way to keep your phone and camera alive whilst out and about!

 Our recommendation: Anker 2000 Power Bank